 Developed & Maintained By RISL

-Any person aggrieved by any decision or order of the Appellate Tribunal, may file an appeal to the High Court
+Any person aggrieved by the decision or order of the Appellate Tribunal can file an appeal with the High Court.

 Developed & Maintained By RISL